26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Tracking your expenses can be daunting but this is the most important financial habit to have.

-Knowing your spending habits will allow you to know how much money you will need in an emergency fund.
+Knowing your spending habits will allow you to know how much money you need in an emergency fund.
 Do you have enough money saved to allow you to get through six months without an income?

 4. Make and Review your Budget